Privacy Policy

 - performance history, opinions and appraisals.

 QTC may collect biometric information (such as facial recognition data or fingerprints) for accessing ICT equipment, but only with the employee’s explicit consent, in accordance with applicable privacy laws.
-This information is treated as sensitive and is subject to additional protections.
+This information is sensitive information under the IPA and is subject to additional protections.

-QTC collects and keeps information about job applicants for the purposes of considering their suitability as employees of QTC.
+QTC collects, keeps and uses information about job applicants for the purposes of considering their suitability as employees of QTC.
 Information collected includes CV details such as:

 - previous work histories